Your Child's Checkup: 3 Years

 - Do not spank your child.
 Use time-outs instead.

 - Have your child brush teeth twice a day with a pea-sized amount of fluoride toothpaste.
-Schedule a dental visit to have your child's teeth examined and cleaned.
+Schedule a dentist visit to have your child's teeth examined and cleaned.

 - Have a safe play area and allow plenty of time for exploring, make-believe, and active play.